 The sweet potato is not a ‘normal’ potato, because it belongs to a different plant family than the potato.
 As the name says they are sweeter than the white potato, but it is a natural form of sugar, not the refined bad sugar.
 They contain a lot of vitamin A and vitamin C that boost energy.

-Bananas are almost exclusively sugars and fibers, and give us energy instantly.
-Delicious in the morning with nuts and (almond) yogurt.
+Bananas are almost exclusively sugars and fibres and give us energy instantly.
+Delicious in the morning with nuts and (almond) yoghurt.
 At times, we do our daily walk before breakfast and eat a banana before we leave the house.
 Easy and quick.

 Oranges are rich in vitamin B9, vitamin C and Potassium.
 Contrary to bananas that boost your energy immediately, oranges will give you energy for the long run.
 Most of the vitamin is located directly under the shell.

 Apples, like oranges, give you energy for a longer period.
-They have a lot of fiber, vitamin C and micro nutrients and are delicious to eat both raw or as compote.
+They have a lot of fibre, vitamin C, and micronutrients and are delicious to eat both raw or as compote.

-Usually I eat dried apricots, because they contain a lot of iron.
-Especially when I was younger, I often had anemia, so I often ate a handful at the end of the afternoon.
+Usually, I eat dried apricots, because they contain a lot of iron.
+Especially when I was younger, I often had anaemia, so I often ate a handful at the end of the afternoon.
 Not knowing this also has been a blessing for my energy levels.

 As a child I hated spinach!
-But Popeye ate it for a reason 🙂 As young parents we avoided spinach, because of warnings of the Dutch Food Agency.
+But Popeye ate it for a reason 🙂 As young parents, we avoided spinach, because of warnings from the Dutch Food Agency.
 The amount of Nitrate was said to be too much.
-Nowadays – as oftenhappens with warnings – the Food Agency has retracted the warning.
+Nowadays – as often happens with warnings – the Food Agency has retracted the warning.